 - If you have used any link building programs, private blog networks or link networks in the past, highlight this in your reconsideration request.

 - Do not repeatedly submit your reconsideration request.
 Follow ups from the Search Quality Team can take anywhere from a week to a month.

-If you need more help with your digital marketing efforts, be sure to schedule a free 30 minute consultation with us.
+If you need more help with your digital marketing efforts, be sure to schedule a free 25 minute marketing assessment with us.